Compensation

 CLASS SERIES CONCEPT

-This single-series job class is distinguished from Reporter 1 and 2 by an emphasis on on-air newscasting of daily and breaking news.
+This is a single-class series.
+The class is distinguished from Reporter 1, 2, and 3 by the emphasis on voicing newscasts for recurring shows and segments, daily relationship with broadcast listeners, and breaking news.

 BASIC FUNCTION